test-kitchen/rfcs/rfcs/0001-decouple_chef_provisioner.md

 ## Proposal

 1. Remove chef Provisioner from Core
-   - Extract the current chef provisioner into a standalone gem: kitchen-chef.
+   - Extract the current chef provisioner into a standalone gem: kitchen-chef-enterprise.
    - Maintained by Progress Chef, supporting licensed Chef Infra usage.
-2. Create kitchen-legacy-chef Plugin
+2. Create kitchen-omnitruck-chef Plugin
-   - Clone the current provisioner code into a new gem: kitchen-legacy-chef.
+   - Clone the current provisioner code into a new gem: kitchen-omnitruck-chef.
    - Add deprecation warnings for Omnitruck-based downloads.
    - Warn users that Omnitruck will be shut down in 2026.
-   - Recommend migration to kitchen-chef or kitchen-cinc.
+   - Recommend migration to kitchen-chef-enterprise or kitchen-cinc.
 3. Create kitchen-cinc Plugin
    - Community-maintained plugin for Cinc users.
    - Mirrors functionality of chef but uses Cinc downloads and tooling.